-- Providing advice and recommendations to the Commissioner on issues related to delivery of services, including performance measurement and communication with stakeholders;
+- Providing advice and recommendations to the Commissioner on issues related to the delivery of services, including performance measurement and communication with stakeholders

-- Follow-up of Management Action Plans, including recommendations made in reports from other Agents of Parliament;
+- Following up on management action plans, including recommendations made in reports from other agents of Parliament

-- Cooperation with the OAG and the OCG where appropriate with the PSIC’s status as an Agent of Parliament;
+- Cooperating with the OAG and the OCG, where appropriate, given PSIC’s status as an agent of Parliament

-- As a Committee, developing a better understanding of both the administration and the business of PSIC through briefings on PSIC operations made by appropriate PSIC staff so that Committee members may be better able to provide advice regarding risks;
+- Developing a better understanding, as a committee, of PSIC’s administration and business through briefings on PSIC operations given by appropriate PSIC staff, so that AEC members are better able to provide advice regarding risks

-- Review of Quarterly Financial Statements and provision of comments where appropriate on the Report on Plans and Priorities, the Departmental Performance Report and the Commissioner’s Annual Report to Parliament;
+- Reviewing quarterly financial statements and providing comments, where appropriate, on the Report on Plans and Priorities, the Departmental Performance Report and the Commissioner’s Annual Report to Parliament

 Assessment of PSIC’s System of Internal Controls, Risk Management and Governance Processes

-The AEC meets as a committee with PSIC staff three or four times a year, thus the role of the AEC with respect to providing conclusive advice to the Commissioner regarding the functioning of internal controls, risk management and governance processes is challenging.
+The AEC meets as a committee with PSIC staff three or four times a year.
+As a result, it can be difficult for the AEC to fulfill its role of providing conclusive advice to the Commissioner regarding the functioning of internal controls, risk management and governance processes.

-To increase the reliability of the advice provided by the AEC to the Commissioner during the reporting period and in this report, the following steps were taken:
+In order to increase the reliability of the advice that the AEC provided to the Commissioner during the reporting period and in this report, the following steps were taken:

-- At each AEC meeting, the external members held in-camera sessions with the CFO, the CAE and the Commissioner.
-The CAO and the CFO were asked at each session whether there were any irregularities they wished to discuss with the external members.
+- At each in-person AEC meeting, the external members held in-camera sessions with the CFO, the CAE and the Commissioner.
+The CAE and the CFO were asked at each session whether there were any irregularities they wished to discuss with the external members.
 There was none.

 - During the reporting period, the Chair was in regular contact with the CAE and the CFO.

-- Members were provided with agendas and minutes of PSIC Executive Committee meetings as well as a presentation of the evolving PSIC Results Dashboard at each AEC Meeting.
+- Members were given the agendas and minutes of PSIC Executive Committee meetings as well as a presentation on the evolving PSIC Results Dashboard at each AEC meeting.

-- External members met in-camera on July 9, 2018, with the OAG Principal responsible for the audit of PSIC’s 2017–18 financial statements.
+- External members met in camera on July 8, 2019, with the OAG Principal responsible for the audit of PSIC’s 2018–19 financial statements.
 This audit did not examine internal controls, risk management or governance processes in detail.
-However, the audit did not identify any material misstatements or concerns that needed to be brought to the attention of the AEC, the CFO, the CAO or the Commissioner.
+However, the audit did not identify any material misstatements or concerns that needed to be brought to the attention of the AEC, the CFO, the CAE or the Commissioner.

 Assessment of the Capacity and Performance of the Internal Audit and Evaluation Function

-- The AEC meets regularly, including in-camera, has an external Chair, and membership is reviewed annually and renewed when required.
+- The AEC meets regularly, including in camera, and it has an external chair.
+Its membership is reviewed annually and renewed when required.

-- OAG audits take place each year and OAG staff have commended the cooperation of PSIC officials with whom they worked in carrying out these audits as well as the cooperation of CHRC officials, the financial service providers to PSIC.
+- OAG audits take place each year and OAG staff have commended the cooperation of PSIC officials with whom they worked in carrying out these audits, as well as the cooperation of officials from CHRC, PSIC’s financial services providers.

-- A risk-based audit and evaluation plan has been prepared and reviewed by the Committee and approved by the Commissioner.
-An Audit and Evaluation Dashboard is prepared by the CAE and is reviewed at least once each fiscal year by the AEC.
+- A risk-based audit and evaluation plan has been prepared and reviewed by the AEC and approved by the Commissioner.
+The CAE prepares the Audit and Evaluation Dashboard and the AEC reviews it at least once each fiscal year.

-- PSIC uses external consultants to provide expert services in the areas of Risk Assessment, audits and evaluations and audit and evaluation planning.
-The Committee will continue to monitor the results of these services.
+- PSIC uses external consultants to provide expert services in the areas of risk assessment, audits and evaluations, and audit and evaluation planning.
+The AEC will continue to monitor the results of these services.

 - Sufficient funds are available to carry out the approved risk-based audit and evaluation plan.

-The Committee will continue to review the capacity and performance of the internal audit and evaluation functions at PSIC.
+The AEC will continue to review the capacity and performance of the internal audit and evaluation functions at PSIC.